BE A “PRO” COMMUNICATOR

 - Ask the most senior person attending the meeting to sit on your right side and the meeting’s secretary to sit on your left side.
 If someone other than the acting head of the organization is chairing the meeting, the president or executive director should usually sit on the right side of the chairperson.

-- In the case of internal meetings, just prior to starting the meeting ask everyone to turn off their cellphones and BlackBerrys.
-To prevent people from fiddling with such devices during meetings, some managers follow a practice of having their subordinates put all their cellphones and BlackBerrys at the back of the meeting room on a table.
-A piece of tape is attached to each device where the owner writes his or her name.
+- In the case of internal meetings, just prior to starting the meeting ask everyone to turn off their cellphones and other PDA's.
+To prevent people from fiddling with such devices during meetings, some managers follow a practice of having their subordinates put all their cellphones and PDA's at the back of the meeting room on a table.
+A piece of tape is attached to each device on which the owner writes his or her name.

 - Begin the meeting by welcoming any new members to the group and introducing any special guests present.
 Try to inject some humor in your opening comments to put everyone at ease.
 Your job from this point onward is to keep the meeting focused, productive and on track time-wise.